Rose-Walker/RockPaperScissors/README.md

 ## Setup Guide
 1. Download or clone the repository
-2. Once downloaded opn the folder in your chosen IDE
+2. Once downloaded open the folder in your chosen IDE
 3. Once open, simply run the project

 ## User Guide